It's Easy to Enrol

 • Determine the cultural practices necessary to grow different fruit crops for a twelve month period, on a specified site.

-• Prepare a monthly calender, covering a twelve month period, for cultural practices in a fruit plantation or orchard.
+• Prepare a monthly calendar, covering a twelve month period, for cultural practices in a fruit plantation or orchard.

 Climate Considerations